 Spring.
 Prerequisites/concurrent: EPI 504 or EPI 530 and BIOS 500.
-This course provides training in the investigation, control, and prevention of hospital-acquired infectious diseases and other hospital events by the use of appropriate epidemiologic techniques, both descriptive and analytic.
+This course provides provides didactic sessions on the current changing face of healthcare epidemiology and training in the investigation, control, and prevention of hospital-acquired infectious diseases and other hospital events by the use of appropriate epidemiologic techniques, both descriptive and analytic.